View Current

 (16) Summarising key points or creating an FAQ section at the end of a thread can be a good way to address common queries rather than responding to repeated queries.

 (18) Where participation in collaboration is graded, it should be graded for quality rather than quantity.
-It can help to create a two-staged process where students answer a directed prompt and are required to build on that response and others’ responses at a later date to avoid a last-minute flurry of activity.
+It can help to create a two-staged process where learners answer a directed prompt and are required to build on that response and others’ responses at a later date to avoid a last-minute flurry of activity.